Have you ever wondered what meanings are hidden behind 17th-century still-life paintings?

 A bee in a still life painting signifies the brittleness of life and how helpless we are against the course of destiny, also encourages industriousness.
 This is different than other insects depicted in still life painting, devouring the fruit or dead animals, which signifies death and “memento mori”.

-This oil on canvas work from 17th century Netherlands is a part of the Classic Works of Art – Paintings of the 16th – 20th Century on Auctionata.
+This oil on canvas work from the 17th century the Netherlands is a part of the Classic Works of Art – Paintings of the 16th – 20th Century on Auctionata.
 The Dutch still life painter Isaac van Duynen(1628 – ca 1680) was active in the Golden Age and is mostly renowned for his outstanding fish still lifes.

 The fish are painted in bright colors and clearly stand out from the dark.
 Amongst them, one can recognize the shining shell of a lobster.
 In the center of the painting appears a cat, sinking its teeth into a fish.